 The LHC produces some 15 petabytes of data per year of all varieties and with the exact value depending on duty factor of accelerator (which is reduced simply to cut electricity cost but also due to malfunction of one or more of the many complex systems) and experiments.
 The raw data produced by experiments is processed on the LHC Computing Grid [42], which has some 200,000 Cores arranged in a three level structure.
 Tier-0 is CERN itself, Tier 1 are national facilities and Tier 2 are regional systems.
 For example one LHC experiment (CMS) has 7 Tier-1 and 50 Tier-2 facilities [43, 44].

 The initial data is analyzed in detail to find the parameters of the particles produced in the event and to disentangle the ~20 collisions in each event [45].
 This analysis is often iterative as one improves the many calibration constants for the myriad of detector sensors.
 Detailed summaries of each event or reconstructed data are produced which yields about half the size of the raw data, i.e. ~0.75 Mb, with this process taking an average of around 15 minutes for each event.
 The experiments also create simple “analysis object data” or AOD that provides a trade-off between event size and complexity of the available information to optimize flexibility and speed for analyses.
 An AOD (~0.1 mb) is 5% of size of the raw data but with enough information for a physics analysis including this event.
-The other 95% of raw data would be preserved elsewhere as it would be necessary if for example the physics quantities were to be recalculated with a re-interpretation or re-calibration of the raw data.
+The other 95% of raw data would be preserved elsewhere as it would be necessary if, for example, the physics quantities were to be recalculated with a re-interpretation or re-calibration of the raw data.
 Finally, there are TAGs, about 2 kbyte per event that have enough information to select events for a physics analysis that would be performed with the AOD containing more details.

 This analysis raw data reconstructed data AOD and TAGS Physics is performed on the multi-tier LHC Computing Grid.
 Note that every event can be analyzed independently so that many events can be processed in parallel with some concentration operations such as those to gather entries in a histogram.
 This implies that both Grid and Cloud solutions work with this type of data with currently Grids being the only implementation today.